Olagammal/WTM_website/README.md

 	- Logo can be used in navbar.
 	- The webpage can be a theme-specific one.
 	- The overall layout can be improved.
-	- Font style can be changed.
+	- Font style in the homepage can be changed.